How to Become a Speech Therapist in South Carolina

 Although the CCC-SLP designation is not required for state licensure, many SLPs in South Carolina find it helpful when applying for jobs or advancing in their careers.

-You may consider ASHA’s specialty certification options, which highlight your skills in a particular area of speech-language pathology.
+You may also consider pursuing one of ASHA’s specialty certification options, designed to highlight your skills in a particular area of speech-language pathology.
 The certifications currently offered are:

 You can read more about these certifications on ASHA’s Clinical Specialty Certification page.